hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250517080v2-not-minds-but-signs-reframing-llms-through-semiotics.md

 ---
 layout: default
-title: Not Minds, but Signs: Reframing LLMs through Semiotics
+title: "Not Minds, but Signs: Reframing LLMs through Semiotics"
 ---

 # Not Minds, but Signs: Reframing LLMs through Semiotics